zamerman/beginner-projects/README.md

 **Pythagorean Triples Checker**
 - If you do not know how basic right triangles work, read this article on wikipedia[1] .
-- Create a program that allows the user to input the sides of any triangle, and then return whether the triangle is a Pythagorean Triple or not.
+- Allows the user to input the sides of any triangle in any order.
+- Return whether the triangle is a Pythagorean Triple or not.
-- If your program requires users to input the sides in a specific order, change the coding so the user can type in the sides in any order.
-- Remember, the hypotenuse (c) is always the longest side.
 - Loop the program so the user can use it more than once without having to restart the program.

 **Coin Estimator By Weight**